Music Production Starter Kit (7 essentials to make any song)

 What Is Music Production?

 Music production is the process of recording, developing and preparing a song — usually for release.
+It’s a modern musical skill that takes practice, patience, creativity and technical finesse.

 Explore more:

-1. A Solid Computer
+1. A Good Computer

 If you don’t have a decent computer, this’ll be your biggest music production expense (when starting out).